sjacob2019/Credit-Card-Fraud-Detection/README.md

 <img src="./Images-MidTerm/DBScan/DBImage1.png" alt="DBScan Figure 1" width="500"/>

 Here is the 3-D plot of the dataset utilizing the first 3 PCA components.
 The red x’s signify a misclassification while the green x’s signify correct classifications for both genuine and fraud cases.
+From this plot, we see that the misclassifications are spread evenly throughout the dataset which may point to a complexity in the dataset that DBSCAN may not have picked up on.

 <img src="./Images-MidTerm/DBScan/DBImage2.png" alt="DBScan Figure 2" width="500"/>